MorganMcmillan/Pintity/README.md

 ## `phase() -> Phase`

 Creates a new phase.
-Phases contain both queries and systems, and are all updated via `update_phases`.
+Phases contain both queries and systems, and are all updated via `update_phases` once per frame.

 Phases were created to address Pico-8's division of the game loop into *update* and *draw* functions.